mcaprari/couchdb-openid/README.md

 What to expect:
 ---------------
+Only openid is supported and it has only been tested with myopenid.com as openid provider.

 When a client hits the initiation url (above), it is redirected to the openid provider and prompted to authorise the association.

 Then it's redirected back to the couch and
    * if the client **is not logged in** in and supplies a **new openid**, a new user is created with username=openid and the client is logged in
    * if the client **is not logged in** in and supplies a **mapped openid**,